Arunyaiitm/agent/README.md

 cp .env.example .env
 ```

-No OpenAI API key or API billing is required.
+No API key is required.
 The optional `.env` file only controls the local Ollama model:

 ```bash
 LOCAL_MODEL=qwen2.5-coder:3b